Gousiya02/OIBSIP_taskno.3/README.md

-# OIBSIP_taskno.3- temperature converter
+# level.1-task.3 - temperature converter
-#temperature converter

 It converts temperature into celcius and fahrenheit.